The saga of the name Morson begins among the Viking settlers who arrived in Scotland

 Notable amongst the Clan

 from early times was Robert Morison (1620-1683), a Scottish botanist and taxonomist; and Ruaraidh ('Roderick') Morrison; born in 1660, he is remembered as An Clarair Dall, 'the blind harper', and held the highest place of honor for players of the clarsach.
-His ballads and poetry still survive...
-Another 84 words (6 lines of text) are included under the topic Early Morson Notables in all our PDF Extended History products and printed products wherever possible.
+His ballads and poetry still survive; the most famous of which is "Oran Mor Mhic Leoid,' which mourns the death of his patron...
+Another 67 words (5 lines of text) are included under the topic Early Morson Notables in all our PDF Extended History products and printed products wherever possible.